Teach in a U.S. School

 Examples (for estimation purposes only; actual expenses will vary):

-Example 1: Family with 2 small children living in Phoenix:
+Example 1: Family with 2 small children and 1 stay-at-home parent living in the Phoenix suburbs:

 Example 2: Single teacher living in Chicago who enjoys nightlife and dining out 2x per week: